NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 **admin:** The admin account has been setup so that they can:
 - add/update/delete promotions from the home page.

-**testuser:** The testuser account is a standard user, registered via the website that can:
+**testuser:** The testuser account is a customer regular at Sultan's, registered via the website and can:
 - add/update/delete their own bookings.
 - can only see their own bookings when logged in.